Solomon Asch: Family life

 Asch met Florence Miller in a library on East Broadway on the lower East Side in New York City.
 They married in 1930.
 Their relationship was reported as being "easy, good-humored" (Rock, p.
 5).
 Asch remained married to Florence his entire life.
 They had their first and only son, Peter, in 1937.
 Peter Asch became a professor of economics at Rutgers University, married Ruth Zindler and had two sons, Eric and David.
 Peter died of heart failure at age 52 (prior to both parents and his wife.)

 Career

 Asch began his teaching career at Brooklyn College.
 In 1947, he moved to Swarthmore College, where he stayed for 19 years, until 1966.
 Swarthmore was the major center for scholars of Gestalt psychology at that time in the United States.
 Wolfgang Kohler, a German immigrant, W. C. H. Prentice and Hans Wallach were faculty members at that time as well.

-During his time at Swarthmore, Asch also served for two years (1958-1960) as a member of Princeton's Institute for Advanced Study.
+During his time at Swarthmore, Asch also served for two years (1958–1960) as a member of the Institute for Advanced Study at Princeton.
 There, Stanley Milgram, who later became a prominent psychologist, worked as his research assistant.

 In 1966, Asch left to found the Institute for Cognitive Studies at Rutgers University.
 In 1972, he moved to the University of Pennsylvania, teaching as a professor of psychology until he retired in 1979, and was Emeritus until 1996.
 Asch also had visiting posts at Harvard and MIT.